Did you know mold can ruin your wood furniture in as little as two days? It doesn’t take much—just a bit of moisture and the right conditions.

 How do you remove mold on painted wood?

-Painted wood such as doors, ceiling boards, kitchen cabinets and sealed flooring may get infested by mold.
 A thorough cleaning removes and kills mold.
-Take a cupful of water and mix with one tablespoon of dishwashing soap.
+Take a cupful of water and mix it with one tablespoon of dishwashing soap.
 Using the soapy solution, wash the mold-affected areas, scrub off the mold using a soft brush, and finally dry with a cloth.
 If you wish to repaint, check our guide on painting over old paint on wood.
 This method is also important for addressing any lingering mold issues.

 4 thoughts on “How to Remove Mold from Wood Furniture, Floors, and Decks”